0x7375646F/Linuwu-Sense/README.md

 `echo balanced | sudo tee /sys/firmware/acpi/platform_profile`

-Replace the balanced with the supported profile you have.
+Replace balanced with a supported profile of your choosing.

 #### **1. Backlight Timeout ⏰**